-The cholera outbreak in Peru in 1998 was thought to be related to contaminated algae, and this appears to be an effective way for cholera to spread to the shores of Ghana in West Africa where it has suffered from cholera epidemics in recent years. years.
+The cholera outbreak in Peru in 1998 was thought to be related to toxic algae.
+This appears to be an effective way for cholera to spread to the shores of Ghana in West Africa, where it has suffered from cholera epidemics in recent years.
+Years.

-It takes a certain amount of bacteria before people with normal amounts of stomach acid get sick.
+It takes a certain amount of bacteria before people with average stomach acid get sick.

 Acids in the stomach can kill small amounts of bacteria.

-Haiti had an outbreak caused by infected water from water sources used by locals, from contaminated toilets.
+Haiti had an outbreak caused by infected water from water sources used by locals from dirty toilets.